tristantudorof/excel_coffee_sales_dashboard/README.md

 <img width="1379" height="582" alt="Screenshot 2025-12-03 at 3 11 49 AM" src="https://github.com/user-attachments/assets/5985f8c3-1fd6-44e4-9d1a-29cf3b87ef4c" />

 I set the timeline and slicers to filter all Pivot Tables using Report Connections.
-To do this i clicked on the timeline and then Report Connections and selected all of the sheets.
+To do this, I clicked on the timeline and then Report Connections and selected all of the sheets.
 I repeated that step for each slicer.

 <img width="614" height="338" alt="Screenshot 2025-12-03 at 3 13 55 AM" src="https://github.com/user-attachments/assets/786c402f-a4be-4d07-beaf-39b613ede5d5" />